Scot Ritchie

-Scot Ritchie is a Canadian author and illustrator.
+Scot Ritchie (born September 12, 1954, in Vancouver) is a Canadian author and illustrator.
 He specializes in children's literature and has over 65 books published.
 He also illustrates for the advertising, editorial and educational markets.
 His work can be found in publications including Wall St. Journal, Newsweek, Chicago Tribune, and New York Magazine.
 His books have been translated into many languages including Korean, Chinese, Dutch, French, Arabic, Russian and Polish.

+Biography

+Ritchie was born September 12, 1954, in Vancouver to Ross Brian and Geraldine Ritchie.

+He received a Bachelor of Fine Arts from the University of British Columbia in 1974.